Jamison Gibson-Park: Blues

 In 2013 he was signed by the Super Rugby side the Blues.
 He earned his first Super Rugby start in the Blues 21–28 loss to the Bulls in round four of the competition.
 Gibson-Park was also a part of the Blues team to face France, getting his chance because of injury with All Blacks halfback Piri Weepu.

 Gibson-Park had a slow start to the 2014 Super Rugby season because of stress fracture but finished the season appearing in two matches of rounds ten and eighteen coming on as a replacement against the Hurricanes and Crusaders.
 2015 was a strong year as he started at halfback majority of the year, who along with Brendon O'Connor were the only players who had played in every game that season for the Auckland franchise.
 Gibson-Park recorded one try while also being pointed out by many commentators as a key figure for the Blues, in what was his final season.

 Hurricanes

 October 2015, Gibson-Park was the last to join the Hurricanes 39-man Super Rugby squad after head coach Chris Boyd looked to fill gaps at halfback after the departure of Chris Smylie to Italy.
 He joined alongside fellow Taranaki halfback Te Toiroa Tahuriorangi.

 Leinster

-On 12 May 2016, Park left New Zealand to join Irish region Leinster in the Pro12 ahead of the 2016–17 season.
+On 12 May 2016, Park left New Zealand to join Irish province Leinster in the Pro12 ahead of the 2016–17 season.

-In September 2017, Gibson-Park and Leinster captain Isa Nacewa were denied entry in to South Africa due to visa restrictions.
-The pair had been due to play two matches for Leinster in the Pro14 against the Southern Kings and the Cheetahs.
+In September 2017, Gibson-Park and Leinster captain Isa Nacewa were initially denied entry in to South Africa due to visa restrictions.
+The pair had been due to play two games for Leinster in the Pro14.
+They missed the first game against Southern Kings but the issue was resolved in time for the second against Cheetahs.
 He made his 100th appearance for Leinster coming off the bench in a 16–6 victory over Munster in the 2021 Pro14 Grand Final.
+Gibson-Park was selected in Leinster's defeat to La Rochelle in the 2023 European Rugby Champions Cup final.

+In April 2025, he was nominated for Champions Cup Player of the Year 2025.